 Provide a full, current copy of the title for each individual parcel of land forming the subject site.
 The title includes: the covering 'register search statement', the title diagram and the associated title documents, known as 'instruments', for example, restrictive covenants.

-Applicant and Owner Details II Provide details of the applicant and the owner of the land.
-Applicant Name: First Name: Surname: The person who wants the Title: permit.
-Organisation (if applicable): Postal Address: If it is a P.O.
-Box, enter the details here: St. No.: Unit No.: St. Name: State: Postcode: Suburb/Locality: Contact information for applicant OR contact person below Please provide at least one contact phone number Email: Business phone: Fax: Mobile phone: Contact person's details Where the preferred contact Same as applicant person for the application is Name: different from the applicant, First Name: Surname: Title: provide the details of that person.
-Organisation (if applicable): Postal Address: If it is a P.O.
-Box, enter the details here: Unit No.: St. No.: St. Name: Suburb/Locality: State: Postcode: Owner Same as applicant Name: The person or organisation who owns the land Title: First Name: Surname: Where the owner is different Organisation (if applicable): from the applicant, provide If it is a P.O.
-Box, enter the details here: Postal Address: the details of that person or organisation.
-Unit No.: St. No.: St. Name: Suburb/Locality: State: Postcode: Owner's Signature (Optional): Date: day / month / year Information Contact Council's planning department to discuss the specific requirements for this application and obtain a planning permit checklist.
-Insufficient or unclear information may delay your application. requirements

-Have you completed the VicSmart information checklist(s)?

-O Yes

-○ No
+Applicant and Owner Details II

+Provide details of the applicant and the owner of the land.

+Name:

+Applicant

+The person who wants the permit.

+Title: First Name: Surname:

+Organisation (if applicable):

+Postal Address: If it is a P.O.
+Box, enter the details here:

+Unit No.: St. No.: St. Name:

+Suburb/Locality: State: Postcode:

+Please provide at least one contact phone number

+Where the preferred contact person for the application is different from the applicant, provide the details of that person.

+Contact information for applicant OR contact person below Business phone: Email: Mobile phone: Fax:

+Owner

+The person or organisation who owns the land

+Where the owner is different from the applicant, provide the details of that person or organisation.

+Contact person's on Name: details Same as applicant

+Title: First Name: Surname:

+Organisation (if ap oplicable):

+Postal Address: If it is a P.O.
+E Box, enter the details he re:

+Unit No.: St. No.: St. Name:

+Suburb/Locality: State: Postcode:

+Name: Same as applicant

+Title: First Name: Sı ırname:

+Organisation (if a applicable):

+Postal Address: If it is a P.O.
+Box, enter the details here:

+Unit No.: St. No.: St. Name:

+Suburb/Locality: State: Postcode:

+Owner's Signatu ire (Optional): Date:

+day / month / year